 Unfortunately, a bad ChexSystems report is one of the primary barriers to accessing basic financial services for an estimated 6% of U.S. adults who don't have a bank account — felt heavily among low-income, disabled, and minority Americans.

-The good news is that you can still open a bank account with a bad ChexSystems report, and those accounts are even available at some of the best banks.
-Learn more about ChexSystems and how it works.
+The good news is that you can still open a bank account with a bad ChexSystems report, you just might be more limited in your options.

 ChexSystems is a consumer reporting agency that gives companies the scoop on whether you've had a rough time managing your bank account in the past.
 Over 80% of banks and credit unions in the U.S. use ChexSystems, or a rival agency like Early Warning Services, anytime someone wants to open a bank account.